ezrizhu/www/content/now.md

 * School
 * Research work with PaSh.
-* Read, and write more for this blog.
+* Learning Nix, will write what I find on this blog.

 ## My current roles